QuantumFluxx/HackerRank_solutions/README.md

 ## Solutions to Hackerrank practice problems

-This repository contains solutions to Hackerrank practice problems with Python 3, Linux Shell and SQL.
+This repository contains solutions to Hackerrank practice problems with Python 3, Linux Shell, Ruby and SQL.

 ## HackerRank Badges